-Below is general information about our solar powered (SolarBee) and electric powered (GridBee) circulators for lakes and raw water reservoirs.
+Below is general information about our SolarBee solar-powered and GridBee electric circulators for lakes and raw water reservoirs.
 In the left menu are links to more information on our two main lake applications, epilimnetic and hypolimnetic circulation.
 Also, the "Compare Flows" link graphically shows the differences between the two applications, and compares SolarBee circulators to other products available.

-Benefits: In lakes and raw water reservoirs, long-distance circulation (LDC) equipment can be deployed to treat the epilimnion (above the thermocline), to prevent and control harmful blue-green algae (cyanobacteria) blooms and invasive macrophytes (weeds).
+Benefits: Long-distance circulation (LDC) equipment can be deployed to treat the epilimnion (above the thermocline), to prevent and control harmful blue-green algae (cyanobacteria) blooms and invasive macrophytes (weeds).
 LDC can also reduce taste and odor problems in drinking water, improve dissolved oxygen levels and pH levels, prevent fish kills, and generally improve water quality and aesthetics.

 LDC can also be deployed to treat the hypolimnion (below the thermocline), to solve problems of iron, manganese, sulfide odors, arsenic, methylated mercury, and internal loading of phosphorus and nitrogen.